Glosperx/OOP-Project/README.md

    - The main menu allows the player to choose between starting the game or quitting.
    - It features a background image, interactive buttons, and plays background music.

+### 5. **Audio Integration**
+   - The game includes background music that plays in both the main menu and during gameplay.
+   - Different audio effects are played depending on the type of collision, such as when the player jumps on an enemy, collects a coin, or hits an object.

 # Compilation Instructions

 The project is configured with CMake.